-Classification of nervous system tumors in animals follows the criteria used for tumors in people and is based primarily on the characteristics of the constituent cell type, its pathologic behavior, topographic pattern, and secondary changes seen within and around the tumor (see Table 1: Tumors of the Nervous System in Dogs and Cats).
+Classification of nervous system tumors in animals follows the criteria used for tumors in people and is based primarily on the characteristics of the constituent cell type, its pathologic behavior, topographic pattern, and secondary changes seen within and around the tumor (see Table: Tumors of the Nervous System in Dogs and Cats).

 Immunocytochemical studies and imaging techniques may aid classification.
 Primary tumors typically grow slowly, whereas secondary, highly malignant, metastatic tumors and bone tumors generally progress more rapidly.
 Many animal tumors have characteristics analogous to corresponding human neoplasms; however, 15%–20% of neuroectodermal tumors (especially gliomas) remain unclassified.
 Many of these are related topographically to the ventricular system and/or subependymal cell nests.
 As many as 26% of neuroectodermal brain tumors are undifferentiated, as shown by immunocytochemical staining.
 Although brain tumors are occasionally reported in animals <1 yr old, most are found in mature and aged animals.
 No sex predilection for nervous system tumors has been identified.

 The reported incidence of nervous system neoplasia in animals varies.
 However, such tumors are reported more often in dogs than in other domestic animals.
 In one survey, 2.83% of 6,175 dogs examined at necropsy had intracranial neoplasia.
 In another report, incidence of intracranial neoplasia was 14.5/100,000 dogs at risk and 3.5/100,000 cats at risk.
 A retrospective study of young dogs (<6 mo old) indicated that the three most common sites for neoplasia (in decreasing order) were the hematopoietic system, brain, and skin.
 Brachycephalic breeds are at increased risk of some neuroectodermal tumors.
-(See below.)

 In dogs and cats, the brain is a more common site of primary tumors of the nervous system than the spinal cord or peripheral nerves.
 Meningiomas, gliomas (eg, astrocytomas, oligodendrogliomas), undifferentiated sarcomas, pituitary tumors, and ventricular tumors (eg, choroid plexus papillomas, ependymomas) are commonly reported primary brain tumors in dogs.
-Previously reported cases of neoplastic reticulosis, gliomatosis, microgliomatosis, malignant histiocytosis, or the malignant form of granulomatous meningoencephalomyelitis should now be classified as histiocytic sarcomas or lymphomas.
+Previously reported cases of neoplastic reticulosis, gliomatosis, microgliomatosis, malignant histiocytosis, or the malignant form of granulomatous meningoencephalomyelitis are now classified as histiocytic sarcomas or lymphomas.
 Other primary brain tumors (eg, malformation tumors), tumors of nerve cells (eg, neuroblastoma, ganglioneuroblastoma, and ganglioneuroma), pinealomas, craniopharyngiomas (a suprasellar ectodermal tumor that may destroy the pituitary gland), spongioblastomas (embryonal glioma), and medulloblastomas are rare.
 Adult dogs of several brachycephalic breeds—Boxers, English Bulldogs, and Boston Terriers—are often cited as having the highest incidence of brain tumors among domestic animals; glial tumors, including unclassified gliomas, are the most numerous tumors in these breeds.
 One study of 97 dogs indicated that Golden Retrievers also have a high incidence of brain tumors (especially meningiomas).